Indian Mascots, Symbols, and Names in Sports:

 The Seminole Tribe of Florida continues to sanction the use of the Seminole as Florida State University’s nickname and of Chief Osceola - as seen below - as FSU's mascot.
 Image Seminole Indian MascotMax Osceola, the chief and general council president of the Seminole Tribe of Florida, has stated that he regards it as an “honor” to be associated with the university.
 However, some members of the Seminole Tribe of Oklahoma oppose FSU's use of the Seminoles mascot and name.

-Vernon Bellecourt, president of the National Coalition on Racism in Sports and Media and a member of the Anishinabe-Ojibwe Nation in Minnesota, approved of the ban but had hoped the NCAA would take even stronger action.
+Vernon Bellecourt, president of the and a member of the Anishinabe-Ojibwe Nation in Minnesota, approved of the ban but had hoped the NCAA would take even stronger action.
 "We're not so happy about the fact that they didn't make the decision to ban the use of Indian team names and mascots," he said

 Discussion: